vanja-san/Omega/README.md

 Report
 -------------------------------

-If you find some issues or bug when using this stratpage, don't hesitate to report it in the comments.
+If you find some issues or bug when using this startpage, don't hesitate to report it in the comments.